 This will be Elle Fanning's second film with Sofia Coppola and Kirsten Dunst's fourth collaboration with the director.

-Colin Farrell and Clint Eastwood, who played John McBurney in the original, share a birthday.
+Colin Farrell and Clint Eastwood, who played John McBurney in the first adaptation, share a birthday.
 Both were born on May 31st.

 Sofia Coppola teams with production designer Anne Ross for the fifth time and with costume designer Stacey Battat for the fourth time.
 Anne Ross was the one who suggested Sofia Coppola to check out the novel for a potential adaptation.